Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Zhang He is the ultimate wallzipping character in this game.
 The main reason for this is his powerful speed buff which makes wallzipping easier to perform.
 It's still not nearly 100% consistent, but he and Xiahou Ba are as good as it gets as far as this finicky technique is concerned.
 Overall, I prefer Zhang He over Xiahou Ba since his air special is slightly faster to setup and his higher jump makes navigation with him feel more agile before and afterwards too.

+It can be hard to control your exact altitude after doing the wallzip because Zhang He's animation speed is so fast.
+He will overshoot and do a "bounce" in air right after the air special ends, so you actually have to wait for a short moment before switching characters to get maximum height out of the zip.

 ### Average sloped floor clip

 Zhang He can generate such a high temporary velocity with a speed buffed C4 that he can clip through some sloped floor, like the staircase in Nanzhong.
 However, this technique has its limitations, and it doesn't seem to work at shorter stairs (like in Anegawa).